-The school chaplain runs group programs such as "Unlimited" or may see students individually for voluntary spiritual conversations.
+The school chaplain runs group programs or may see students individually for voluntary spiritual conversations.
 Parental approval must be sought if students wish to participate in chaplaincy programs.

 LIBRARY

 At Woodford P-10 State School, we have a strong commitment to developing our library for the use and benefit of students and staff.